• Homeright arrow

-• Decoupled CMS vs Headless CMS: Which One Is Right for You?
+• Decoupled vs Headless CMS: A Developer’s Comparison

-The digital landscape is constantly evolving, with new technologies shaping how content is created, managed, and delivered.
-Businesses need to deliver content across multiple channels – websites, mobile apps, smartwatches, you name it.
-Traditional monolithic CMS systems, where the back-end (content management) and front-end (presentation) are tightly coupled, struggle with this omnichannel approach.
+The digital landscape is constantly evolving, and with it, the way we create, manage, and deliver content.
+Businesses today must reach users across multiple channels — websites, mobile apps, smart devices, and beyond.
+Traditional CMS platforms, where the back-end (content management) and front-end (presentation) are tightly coupled, often fall short in supporting this kind of omnichannel strategy.

 What Is a Decoupled CMS?